Cheneth/image-repository/README.md

 | Authenticated endpoints | Certain resources require an access token to use
 | Search function | Search for images based on tags in an AND or an OR fashion
 | Upload Images | Repository supports jpeg/jpg/png
+| Like Images | Users can like images
 | Authenticated Deletion | Only the owner of an image can delete it
 | Machine Learning Generated Tags | When an image is uploaded